ZidanHadipratama/RandomLearning/Github/README.md

 - **`git log`**: View commit history.
 - **`git reset {{hash}}`**: Reset to a specific commit.
 - **`git reset --hard {{hash}}`**: Reset and discard changes.

-Remember to create a `readme.md` file to document your learning journey and improve it as you continue to explore Git and version control.
-Happy learning! 🚀